reelyactive/hlc-server/README.md

 __GET /id/id__

 Retrieve real-time location/context for a given device via [barterer](https://www.npmjs.org/package/barterer).
-For example, the identifier 001bc50940100000 would return:
+If _Accept: text/html_ is given priority in the request header, a human-friendly HTML rendering of the query result is returned.
+Otherwise, for example, the identifier 001bc50940100000 would return:

     {
       "_meta": {